*Story originally published March 11, 2013. Updated to reflect additional information*

-This week (March 2013) marks the 20th anniversary of the “Storm of the Century” the Blizzard of 1993.
+March 12-14 marks the anniversary of the “Storm of the Century,” the Blizzard of 1993.
 Anyone that was in the High Country during that time, or the East Coast for the matter, has a story to tell.

-Snowfall totals ranged from 3 inches in Alabama to 54 inches in Snowshoe WVa, with 33 inches reported in Boone.
+Snowfall totals ranged from 3 inches in Alabama to 54 inches in Snowshoe WV, with 33 inches reported in Boone.

 Some of the notable items surrounding that storm: